Notice

 Why?
 This process allows manufacturers to digitally connect individual components to the subassembly, the major assembly, and the final assembly.

 Direct part marking is important here.
-Its the only way you’re going to get permanent marks -- hence 'lifetime traceability".
+It's the only way you’re going to get permanent marks -- hence 'lifetime traceability".
 Harsh conditions, repeated use, and even painting or galvanizing can wear down marks made by ink jet, labels, or other non-permanent methods, rendering them unreadable.

 There is a variety of equipment used to create permanent marks.
 Laser marking and pin (dot peen) marking, however, are the most popular.
 You get durable, readable marks on a range of materials, and they’re great for almost any application, from light etching to deep marking.
 You should work with your marking equipment supplier to find the equipment that will work best for your material, application, budget, and manufacturing environment.

-Why is Traceability so Important?
+Why is Traceability Important?

 When I consult with my customers, I want them to be equipped with the right traceability technology for them, so they’re not left in their competition’s dust.